-Superhuman encrypts all network traffic across the public internet using TLS, and uses Google Cloud ATLS to protect traffic within our datacenter.
+Superhuman encrypts all network traffic across the public internet using TLS, and uses Google Cloud ATLS to protect traffic within our environment.

-Superhuman keeps all of its systems and services up-to-date, using automated mechanisms where possible, or by responding to proactive alerting where that is not possible.
+Superhuman keeps all of its systems and services up-to-date, using automated mechanisms where possible, or by responding to proactive alerting.
 We rely heavily on immutable infrastructure that is regularly recreated in a known good state.

 Superhuman proactively predicts how our usage patterns will change, and invests heavily in ensuring that our systems are resilient to our anticipated load.
 All changes to systems are approved by an independent engineer, and tested before they are changed in production.

-Measures for ensuring the ability to restore the availability and access to personal data in a timely manner in the event of a physical or technical incident
+Measures for restoring the availability and access to Personal Information in a timely manner in the event of a physical or technical incident

 Superhuman continually monitors the availability of its systems and has 24/7 coverage in case of incidents affecting the availability of the service.

-Superhuman runs core services distributed across multiple availability zones to reduce the probability that a catastrophe will impact our availability.
+Superhuman core services are distributed across multiple zones to reduce the probability that a catastrophic event will impact our availability.

-Superhuman backs up all data and those backups are distributed across multiple regions to ensure that even if our live production environment is completely unavailable, we will still be able to restore access to data.
+Superhuman backs up all data and those backups are distributed across multiple regions, so that if our live production environment is completely unavailable, we will still be able to restore access to data.

 Processes for regularly testing, assessing and evaluating the effectiveness of technical and organizational measures in order to ensure the security of the processing

-Superhuman runs annual security audits with a third party firm to help us identify areas of risk.
+Superhuman conducts annual security audits using a third party firm to help identify areas of cyber risk.

-Superhuman runs an annual SOC 2 certification process to help us evaluate the effectiveness of our controls.
+Superhuman conducts an annual SOC 2 audit process to help evaluate the effectiveness of our controls.

-All user identification is delegated to Google, and we heavily rely on Oauth2 for authorization.
+All user identification is delegated to your email provider (Google or Microsoft), and we heavily rely on Oauth2 for authorization.

-Superhuman employees are required to use multi-factor authentication using physically secure tokens.
+Superhuman employees are required to use multi-factor authentication.

 All sign-in events are logged to an independent system of record.

-Measures for ensuring physical security of locations at which personal data are processed
+Measures for physical security of locations at which Personal Information is processed

 Measures for ensuring system configuration, including default configuration